cjy-2001/song-recommender/proposal.md

 - Audio features (e.g., tempo, energy level) they would like to prioritize
 - Artist popularity or familiarity levels

 By allowing users to fine-tune their preferences, the system aims to deliver highly tailored and relevant music recommendations that cater to their individual tastes and desired listening experience.
-The user interface will present the recommended songs in an intuitive and visually appealing manner, displaying relevant information such as song titles and artists.

-Through this interactive and user-friendly interface, the music recommendation system aims to provide a seamless and personalized experience, helping users discover new music while aligning with their established preferences.

 ## Division of Labor:
 - Jiayi Chen: